google/zetasql/docs/arrays.md

 ```

-## Creating Arrays From Subqueries
+## Creating arrays from subqueries

 A common task when working with arrays is turning a subquery result into an
 array.
 In ZetaSQL, you can accomplish this using the